Projects under development and construction

 Benefits

-This project, if constructed, will help the UK move towards its zero carbon emissions targets by increasing the stability of the electricity grid with Synchronous Compensator technology.
+This project, if constructed, will help the UK to secure its energy supply and move towards its zero carbon emissions targets by increasing the stability of the electricity grid and reducing reliance of fossil fuels.
 It will also bring a reduction in energy prices and spend by National Grid on constraints.

-If consented the Necton Greener Grid Park will benefit from a Community Benefit Fund of £20,000 per annum from the start of construction for the life of the project.
-Our community benefit is the first of its kind for grid projects.
-Find out more here.
+If consented the Necton Greener Grid Park will provide a Community Benefit Fund of £20,000 per annum from the start of construction for the life of the project.
+Our Community Benefit Fund is the first of its kind for grid services projects.

 Yes.
-We have a local suppliers registration link on the website so please complete that if you are a local business and interested in the project, or would like to recommend one.
+We have a local suppliers page where you can register your interest.
+Please complete that if you are a local business and interested in the project, or would like to recommend one.

 We will work with groups such as the Norfolk Chambers of Commerce to maximise opportunities for local suppliers.